hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

   			int tag, int aclass, char opt, ASN1_TLC *ctx);
 ```

 This means that any time we receive an RSA private key, it must come through this function, encoded as an ASN.1 object.

-Salz alters this code to intercept any ASN.1 item that encodes an RSA private key, and simply allocates it on the secure heap with `secure_malloc` (*et al*) instead of with `malloc` and friends.
+Now our task is to simply find all the ASN.1 items that encode RSA private keys, and allocated them on the secure heap instead of the normal heap.

-On [line 173](https://github.com/hausdorff/openssl-with-secure-malloc/blob/master/crypto/asn1/tasn_dec.c#L173) of the `ASN1_item_ex_d2i` function, Salz adds the following local variables, which we will use to track whether the current ASN.1 item contains an RSA private key (rather than, say, and RSA *public* key).
+To begin, on [line 173](https://github.com/hausdorff/openssl-with-secure-malloc/blob/master/crypto/asn1/tasn_dec.c#L173) of the `ASN1_item_ex_d2i` function, Salz adds the following local variables, which we will use to track whether the current ASN.1 item contains an RSA private key (rather than, say, and RSA *public* key).

 ```c
   	int ret = 0;